Search

 Terminal 1 lounges

 In Terminal 1 Hall H, Priority Pass travelers can access the Grand Lounge Elite, which offers refreshments, a barista and an artisanal beer bar.
-Personal services include foot massages, hair styling and gel nail manicures.
+Personal services include hand and foot massages, hair styling and gel nail manicures.
 Seating may be limited due to high demand.

-There is a United Airlines lounge next to American Airlines Admirals Club.
-While United Airlines' lounge is comfortable, Admirals Club is more extensive and upscale.
+There’s a United Club near the American Airlines Admirals Club on the mezzanine level in Hall H, near Gate 19.
+While the United Club is comfortable, Admirals Club is more extensive and upscale.
 I recommend the Admirals Club if you have elite status on both airlines.
+There’s also an American Express Centurion lounge in the domestic flights part of the terminal, offering an elegant atmosphere and restaurant-style service.

 Terminal 2 lounges